 Reading

-Our approach to reading is based on the CAFÉ model (CAFE is an acronym for Comprehension, Accuracy, Fluency, and Expand Vocabulary) and one of the key elements of our program is choice.
-Students each have their own tub of “good-fit books” that they have chosen to read during read to self.
-Students also choose the activities they complete during their Daily 5 rotations.
-Our students meet regularly with their teacher for a one-on-one reading conference to set and review reading goals.
+Our approach to reading is based on the CAFÉ model (CAFE is an acronym for Comprehension, Accuracy, Fluency, and Expand Vocabulary).
+This model includes a targeted and sequenced 'mini lesson' with clear learning intentions and success criteria to ensure student success and motivation.
+This lesson incorporates the core components of evidence-based explicit teaching.
+Our students meet regularly with their teacher for a one-on-one reading conference to set and review individual reading goals.

 Writing